PranabJain/FALCONX-QA-INTERN/README.md

 Assignment for the recruiment drive for the position of Quantative Analyst Intern

 How to run assignment:-
-1) Upload the file "FALCON_V3" to jupiter notebook.
+1) Upload the file "FALCON_V3" to jupyter notebook.
 2) Click on Kernel->Restart and Run all Cells(Although you can directly view the results).

 Considerations kept while making assignment:-